Last updated on September 17th, 2022

-New York is the 4th most populous, the 27th most extensive, and the 7th most densely populated of the United States.
+New York is the 4th most populous, the 27th most extensive, and the 7th most densely populated of the 50 states of the United States.
 It lies in the northeastern United States.
 New York attained statehood on July 26, 1788, becoming the 11th state to join the union.
-It has six (6) bordering states that include Pennsylvania, Rhode Island (water border), Vermont, Connecticut, Massachusetts, and New Jersey.
-See the full list of states and their borders here.
+Its six bordering states are Pennsylvania, Rhode Island (water border), Vermont, Connecticut, Massachusetts, and New Jersey.
+See the full list of the 50 states and their borders here.
 New York (nicknamed: the Empire State) has 62 counties.
 The state’s capital is Albany.
+The postal abbreviation for New York State is NY.
 With these facts about New York, let us learn more about its history, geography, people, economy and more.

 1. New York was one of the original thirteen colonies that formed the United States.

 2. The first people arrived in New York around 10,000 B.C.

 3. New York City is the most populous city in the United States and the New York metropolitan area is one of the most populous in the world.
 Buffalo is the second-largest city in the state after the New York City while Mechanicville is the smallest (by area) of all.

 4. The “Statue of Liberty” is in New York.
 The statue is a symbol of the United States and its ideals of opportunity, democracy, and freedom.
 Did you know that the “Statue of Liberty” was a gift to the United States from France?